moul/bits.manfred.life/posts/immortal-ideas/index.md

 TODO: A visual representation of blockchain technology and its diverse applications.

 Satoshi Nakamoto's enigmatic persona adds to the intrigue of his groundbreaking blockchain technology.
 This section could explore how blockchain has grown beyond its initial financial applications to areas like secure voting systems, supply chain management, and even art (NFTs).

-This would illustrate how Nakamoto's vision is still unfolding and shaping various industries.
+TODO: Illustrate how Nakamoto's vision is still unfolding and shaping various industries.

 ### Einstein and the Theory of Relativity